jwells89/JWSPathControl/README.md

 2. If the segment represents a file, open its containing folder in the Finder and select that file.

 ### Usage
-In your xib, drag out an NSPathControl, click on the Identity inspector, and set the control's class to `JWSPathControl`.
+In your xib, drag out an `NSPathControl`, click on the Identity inspector, and set the control's class to `JWSPathControl`.
 That's it!